jackmadden246/jackmadden246/README.md

 I am always interested to learn about new and emerging trends in technology, and creating the highest-quality code possible.

-My goal is to work as a Cloud Engineer or a DevOps Engineer.
+My goal is to work as a Cloud Developer or a DevOps Engineer.

 - 🐍 Completed courses on Python, SQL, data science, and the command line, for example
 - 🐥 Finished Xander Talent's Software Engineer Academy in 2022